PanDAWMS/panda-docs/docs/source/admin_guide/admin_guide.rst

 Administrator Guide
 ===========================

-Here is a a quick tutorial to setup a minimum PanDA system.
+Here is a quick tutorial to setup a minimum PanDA system.

 .. contents:: Table of Contents